lulalala/mei/README.md

 ## Customization

-You can replace `index.html` with whatever you want in order to change the home page.
-This is a static HTML file.
+You can replace `app/views/application/index.html` with whatever you want in order to change the home page.
 You can also edit/replace partials in `app/views/partials/_global` for `_bottom_of_footer.erb`, `_bottom_of_head.erb`, `_top_of_header.erb`, and `_after_form.erb` to customize the global content.
 To override these settings on a per-board basis, create a corresponding version for your board name.
 For example to override the global footer with one specific to /i/ you'd create a `app/views/partials/i/_bottom_of_footer.erb`

 ### Partials